Login with Patreon

 “Keep your cowl down, then.
 I shouldn’t see your face—my skills in Occlumency are not… sufficient.”

-Harry swallowed as the realisation struck him.
-Lucius Malfoy already feared having his mind searched—Voldemort’s return was near.
+Harry swallowed his retort as the realisation struck him.
+Lucius Malfoy already feared having his mind searched—Voldemort’s return was nearer than he had feared.

 “It’s half past midnight.”
-Lucius closed his eyes and murmured something under his nose, and the gates opened.
+The blonde wizard closed his eyes and murmured something under his nose, and the gates opened.
 “With your letter, we thought you’d come tomorrow.”

 “I aim to surprise.”
 The more you prepare, the less I trust you.

-Eventually, Lucius relented and bowed his head as he slid the side door open.
+Eventually, Mr Malfoy relented and bowed his head as he pushed the side door open.
 “Very well, come in.”

 As soon as he stepped through the gates, he could feel a wave of magic washing over him.
 These had to be Malfoy Manor’s protections.